Revisiting consistency for semi-supervised semantic segmentation: Method

 In our experiments, $L_\text{s}$ is the usual mean per-pixel cross entropy with $\mathrm{L}^2$ regularization.
 We stochastically estimate the expectation over perturbation parameters $\rvec\tau$ with one sample per training step.

 We formulate the unsupervised term $L_\text{c}$ at pixel $(i,j)$ as a one-way divergence $D$ between the prediction in the perturbed image and its interpolated correspondence in the clean image.
-The proposed loss encourages the trained model to be equivariant with respect to $T^\text{G}_{\vec\gamma}$ and invariant with respect to $T^\text{P}_{\vec\varphi}$:
+The proposed loss encourages the trained model to be equivariant to $T^\text{G}_{\vec\gamma}$ and invariant to $T^\text{P}_{\vec\varphi}$: